 Sections 4-7 of this bill require the Board to issue a certificate as a behavioral healthcare peer recovery support specialist to authorize a person to give nonprofessional, nonclinical assistance for long-term recovery from substance use and other mental disorders by sharing appropriate portions of the person's own recovery.
 Section 6 establishes the requirements for obtaining a certificate as a behavioral healthcare peer recovery support specialist which include the payment of a fee for the application, issuance or renewal of a certificate pursuant to section 18.
-Section 7 authorizes a behavioral healthcare peer recovery support specialist to engage in the practice of providing behavioral healthcare peer recovery support specialist services only under the supervision of certain licensed or certified professionals or in accordance with a plan of supervision approved by the Board.
+Section 7 authorizes a behavioral healthcare peer recovery support specialist to engage in the practice of providing behavioral healthcare peer recovery support specialist services only under the supervision for establishment or estimated by the Board.
+(1) provided by the entity or organization for whom the behavioral healthcare peer recovery support specialist works; and (2) conducted by a documented and qualified staff member.